SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 This query consists of 1 phrase.

+The target is interpreted to include research which may help combat / end epidemics of communicable and waterborne diseases.
+Within "ending epidemics", we consider research on ending pandemics as relevant, along with general works about controlling spread/transmission.
+We interpret "combating" to mean reducing the occurrence and effects of these diseases, and thus include several approaches in addition to the generic action terms: treatment, prevention (e.g. vaccination) and drug development.
+We add these as many researchers may consider that it goes without saying that e.g. research on treatments for chagas are a form of "combating" chagas.

+The basic structure is *communicable diseases* + *action*.

+The communicable diseases are split into sections.
-The first section deals with waterborne and communicable diseases in general.
-Note that this also finds "non contagious" "non transmissable" "non communicable" diseases - considered ok since these are covered in target 3.4
+* The first section deals with communicable and waterborne diseases in general.
+Note that the search terms here will also find "non contagious" "non transmissible" "non communicable" diseases - considered ok since these are covered in target 3.4.

-The second section starts listing specific diseases.
-`hepatitis`, `tuberculosis`, `HIV`, `malaria` are taken directly from the target.
-Note that `AIDS` is not used as it is often used as a verb.
-To list  additional diseases, we used the World Health Organisation's (WHO) Global Health Observatory data repository for adding specific vaccine preventable & communicable diseases<sup id="WHOGHO">[2](#f2)</sup>.
+* The second section starts listing specific communicable, vaccine-preventable and waterborne diseases. `hepatitis`, `tuberculosis`, `HIV`, `malaria` are taken directly from the target.
+The term `AIDS` is not used as it is used as a verb.
+We then used the World Health Organization's (WHO) Global Health Observatory data repository for adding specific vaccine preventable & communicable diseases <sup id="WHOGHO">[2](#f2)</sup>.
+Here, they are listed according to SDG target; those under target 3.3. were included.
+This also included the category sexually transmitted infections.
+A definitive list of prioritised "waterborne diseases" was not found and the MeSH term has no specific diseases; as a way to improve the query, we have used 11 diseases/pathogens prioritised by the CDC Waterborne Diseases Prevention Branch <sup id="CDCwaterborne">[13](#f13)</sup>.
+I am unsure whether `diarrheal diseases` is too broad or not - waterborne pathogens are not the only cause, with WASH being a large factor.
+However, they may fall under "communicable" diseases more generally.
+Included so far.
+* The third section lists neglected tropical diseases, as mentioned in the target.
+The 20 diseases/disease groups currently prioritised by WHO in their 2021-2030 roadmap are included<sup id="WHONTD">[3](#f3)</sup>.

 A number of these diseases also occur in animals (e.g. Feline/Simian Acquired Immunodeficiency Syndrome, Canine hepatitis, Avian malaria, Bovine tuberculosis).
-We do not attempt to exclude them, as it is considered that work on their prevention/treatment can inform human prevention/treatment, or prevent zoonotic transmission.
+We do not attempt to exclude them, as it is considered that work on them can inform human prevention/treatment, or prevent zoonotic transmission.
-STIs and STDs also included as categories of communicable diseases, as sexual health is mentioned in another target

-The third section lists neglected tropical diseases, as mentioned in the target.
-We used the WHOs website to add specific neglected tropical diseases<sup id="WHONTD">[3](#f3)</sup>.

-The final part specifies action.
-Ending epidemics is specifically mentioned in the target.
-Note that treatment terms are also relevant for this point, as an epidemic can be ended by treatment, prevention, etc.
+`limited` was removed from the action terms, as it was used often in other contexts (e.g. "limited data").

+Although `vaccination` may find some results on vaccine side effects, it also finds works on vaccination from a host of relevant perspectives (e.g. programs, barriers, hesitancy) - an alternative approach would be to add a near statement including all these terms.

 ``` Ceylon =
 TS =